The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 'For me as I am now, causing this man to meet the same fate as Togashi is extremely easy.
 I'm prepared and also have the means.

 I repeat: if you are in a physical relationship with this man, I will not forgive that kind of betrayal.
-I will probably surely get revenge.'
+I will probably definitely get revenge.'

 B. Quirks of the letters

-For a Japanese reader, the tone of the letters is chilling.
-Apart from being replete with menace and possessiveness, including a threat to kill Yasuko's suitor, the language itself is decidedly strange and hints at an abnormal, obsessive psychology.
-This can be seen in at least four characteristics.
+The tone of the letters is chilling.
+Apart from being replete with menace and possessiveness, including a threat to kill Yasuko's suitor, their language hints at an abnormal, obsessive psychology.
+At least four characteristics stand out.

 1. Personal pronouns

-Unlike English, which has a closed set of personal pronouns ('I, you, he/she/it, we, you, they'), Japanese has historically used a variety of pronouns.
-In modern Japanese, 'I' can be expressed as 俺 ore, 僕 boku, 私 watashi, あたし atashi, うち uchi, etc. 'You' can be expressed as あなた anata, あんた anta, 君 kimi, お前 omae, おたく otaku, 貴様 kisama, etc. These range from the polite to the rough and familiar.
+Unlike English, which has a closed set of personal pronouns ('I, you, he/she/it, we, you, they'), Japanese uses a variety of pronouns.
+These vary historically and by dialect.
+In modern Japanese, 'I' can be 俺 ore, 僕 boku, 私 watashi, あたし atashi, etc. 'You' can be あなた anata, あんた anta, 君 kimi, お前 omae, おたく otaku, 貴様 kisama, etc.

-The choice of pronoun depends on the sex of the speaker, social status and relationships, and the social situation.
+The choice of pronoun depends on the speaker's sex, social status, and relationships, as well as the social situation.
 For instance, in speaking to his mates, a young male might refer to himself as 俺 ore, in speaking to teachers as 僕 boku, and in speaking formally (such as in a conference) as 私 watashi.

 watashi wa anata o yurusanai darō.